dan-tripp/nvda-add-on-data-ssml/README.md

 ## Support of the spec

-- Regarding this add-on vs. the spec:
 - This add-on implements parts of the spec at https://www.w3.org/TR/spoken-html/.
 Not all of it.
 The "Single-attribute Approach", not the "Multi-attribute Approach".
 - The SSML instructions that this add-on supports are: "say-as", "phoneme", "sub", "break".
 There are caveats to most of those.
 - For "say-as": this add-on supports only the "interpret-as" sub-instruction, and of it: only "characters" and "spell" (as a synonym for "characters").
 - For "phoneme": this add-on supports only the alphabet "ipa".
 Not "x-sampa".
 - This add-on does not support: "voice", "emphasis", "prosody", "audio".
 - The spec seems ambiguous to me as to whether it's valid to have multiple SSML instructions in one data-ssml attribute eg. &lt;span data-ssml='{"sub": {"alias": "3 prime"}, "break": {"time": "500ms"}}'&gt;3'&lt;/span&gt; .
 Regardless, this add-on doesn't support that.

 ## How this add-on works